v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 3. On the **Service health** page, the **All services** tab is displayed by default across the top of the page.
 Select the **History** tab.

-4. In the **History** tab on the **Service health** window, the default option is to display a list of items from the past 7 days (this option displays to the right of the **Search** field).
+4. In the **Issue history** tab on the **Service health** window, the default option is to display a list of items from the past 7 days (this option displays to the right of the **Search** field).
 Select the **Title** for any entry in the list to see further details about the incident.
 Close the incident window when you’re done reviewing it.

 5. In the **Microsoft 365 admin center**, in the navigation pane, select **Reports**, and then select **Usage.**